-- 12. Deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts; - 13.
-Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; - 14.
-Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - 15.
+11. Deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts;

+- 12. Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; - 13.
+Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - 14.
 Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits.
 These exclusions include: - a.
-The value of the allotment of food stamps - b.
-Payments to volunteers under the Domestic Volunteer Services Act of 1973 - c.
-Payments received under the Alaska Native Claims Settlement Act - d.
-Income from submarginal land of the U.S. that is held in trust for certain Indian tribes - e.
-Payments made under HHS's Low-Income Energy Assistance Program - f.
-Payments received under the Job Training Partnership Act - g.
-Income from the disposition of funds of the Grand River Band of Ottawa Indians
+The value of the allotment provided to an eligible household under the Food Stamp Act of 1977 (7 U.S.C.
+2017(b)); - b.
+Payments to volunteers under the domestic Volunteer Services Act of 1973 (42 U.S.C.
+5044(g), 5058); - c.
+Payments received under the Alaska Native Claims Settlement Act (43 U.S.C.
+1626(c)); - d.
+Income from submarginal land of the U.S. that is held in trust for certain Indian tribes (25 U.S.C.
+459e); - e.
+Payments or allowances made under the Department of Health and Human Services' Low-Income Energy Assistance Program (42 U.S.C.
+8624(f)); - f.
+Income derived from the disposition of funds of the Grand River Band of Ottawa Indians (Pub.L.
+94-540, 90 Stat.
+2503-04); - h.
+The first \$2000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the U.S. Claims Court, the interests of individual Indians in trust or restricted lands, including the first \$2000 per year of income received by individual Indians from funds derived from interests held in such trust or restricted lands (25 U.S.C.
+1407-1408); - i.
+Amount of scholarships funded under title IV of the Higher Education Act of 1965, including awards under Federal workstudy program or under the Bureau of Indian Affairs student assistance programs (20 U.S.C.
+1087uu); - j.
+Payments received from programs funded under Title V of the Older Americans Act of 1985 (42 U.S.C.
+3056 (f));